RuanAyram/paiparasempre_blog/_i18n/en/_posts/2023-02-17-how-to-deal-with-adolescent-rebellion-as-a-father.md

 ---
 layout: post
-title: How to Deal with Adolescent Rebellion as a Father
+title: "How to Deal with Adolescent Rebellion as a Father"
 comments: true
 author: rk
 date: 2023-02-17 23:49 -0300